NextWordApp/NextWordApp/README.md

 After learning, review the vocabulary learned today with one click and read the English short articles tailored for you

 - Earn points

+During the learning process, users can earn points during use.
+Points will be sent to the Web2 user's account or Web3 user's wallet via Solana blinks.